Coronavirus (COVID-19) Canada – Update For Landlords and Tenants

 Tax Credit and Income Tax relief

 - Extension of the tax filing deadline to June 1 from March 31st.

 - Deferred tax payments until after Aug.
 31 for tax payments that are due between now and before September.

 - A temporary boost to Canada Child Benefit payments, delivering about $2 billion in extra support to families with children.

-- The Federal Government has announced a Temporary Wage Subsidy for Employers.
+- The Federal Government has announced an extension to the Emergency Wage Subsidy for Employers, that will now run until November 21, 2020.
 This three-month measure enables eligible employers to reduce the amount of payroll deductions required to be remitted to the Canada Revenue Agency (CRA).

 Student Loan Deferral

 - Federal and BC provincial student loan payments have resumed as of October 1, 2020, however the National Student Loans Service Centre (NSLSC) will not charge interest on federally-funded student loans from March 30 to September 30.